chrisLoPresti/Button-Coding-Challenge/README.md

 ### Valid input

-The description of the challange states the grammer quite clearly
+The description of the challenge states the grammer quite clearly

 <Operator> <Expression> <Expression>